310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 After all, you can’t avoid the two Ryuseitai units’ respective red colors being compared to each other.

-Also, while I know this is out of line to say—I’ve worked for a much, much longer time than you guys in order to become someone worthy enough to wear the red color.
+Also, while I know this is out of line to say — I’ve worked for a much, much longer time than you guys in order to become someone worthy enough to wear the red color.

 That’s exactly why at the moment, I’m the one people see as the more suitable member for the color.
 Which is only natural; we’re talking about differences in experience here.